SaurabhChawla100/spark-radiant/README.md

         val withColMap = Map("newCol" -> lit("someval"), "newCol1" -> lit("someval1"), "newCol2" -> lit("someval2"))
         val df1 = sparkRadiantSqlApi.useWithColumnsOfSpark(withColMap, inputDF)

+   c) **UnionReuseExchangeOptimizeRule** - This rule works for scenarios when union is
+      present with aggregation having same grouping column.
+The union is between the same table/datasource.
+      In this scenario instead of scan twice the table/datasource because of the child of Union, There will be one scan of table/datasource, and the other child of union will reuse this scan.This feature is enabled using --conf spark.sql.optimize.union.reuse.exchange.rule=true

+      ```
+         import com.spark.radiant.sql.api.SparkRadiantSqlApi
+         // adding Extra optimizer rule
+         val sparkRadiantSqlApi = new SparkRadiantSqlApi()
+         sparkRadiantSqlApi.addOptimizerRule(spark)
+      ```

-   c) **ExchangeOptimizeRule** - This optimizer rule works for scenarios where partial aggregate exchange is
+   d) **ExchangeOptimizeRule** - This optimizer rule works for scenarios where partial aggregate exchange is
       present and also the exchange which is introduced by SMJ and other join that add the shuffle exchange, So in total there are 2 exchange present in the executed plan and cost of creating both exchange are almost same.
 In that scenario we skip the exchange created by the partial aggregate and there will be only one exchange and partial and complete